HL7/davinci-pas/fsh/ig-data/input/pagecontent/background.md

 This implementation guide also builds on the [US Core (STU3 - R4 based)]({{site.data.fhir.hl7_fhir_us_core}}) Implementation Guide and implementers need to familiarize themselves with the profiles in that IG.

 #### ASC X12N
-The intention of this implementation guide is that knowledge of X12 should be isolated from client/EHR implementers.
-However, intermediary systems will require an intimate understanding of the X12 specification, particulary the 278, 275 and 278i transactions.
+The intention of this implementation guide is that detailed knowledge of X12N is not required by client/EHR implementers, though knowledge of some value sets and business processes will be needed.
+Intermediary systems will require an intimate understanding of the X12N specification, particularly the 278 and 275 transactions.